texfaq/texfaq.github.io/FAQ-book-lists.md

 ---

-There are too many books for them all to appear in a single list, so the following answers aim to cover ''related'' books, with subject matter as follows:
+There are too many books for them all to appear in a single list, so the following answers aim to cover "related" books, with subject matter as follows: